Are we still in business? Absolutely, and we will be as long as this site is up.

 Irritrol RainDial Programming Guidelines for success: RD600, RD900, RD1200

 - Basic terminology: Depending on your model, the timer can control 6, 9 or 12 “stations/valves.”
-There are three “schedules“, A, B and C. Schedules define of the days, run times for each valve and up to three times you want that schedule to start running on a given day.
+There are three “schedules“, A, B and C. Schedules define the days, run times for each valve and up to three times you want that schedule to start running on a given day.
+We will define a cycle as what the valves do when a schedule starts; e.g., run station 1 for 10minutes (the run time), then station 2 for 15 minutes, then 3, etc. The cycle always turns on the valves in order starting with #1.

 - Avoid allowing times to cross midnight (into the next day).